 3. The Cracks Begin to Show: Doubts and Investigations

-As sales soared, so did skepticism.
-Health experts, podiatrists, and skeptics began questioning the science behind Shape-Ups.
-Was there any real evidence that wearing these shoes could help you lose weight or tone muscles?
+As their sales began to soar, skepticism followed closely behind.
+Health experts, podiatrists, and skeptics started contemplating the science behind Shape-Ups.
+Was there any substantial evidence that wearing such shoes could cause you to lose weight or tone muscle?
+With critics weighing in to challenge many of Skechers’ bold health claims, cracks in the Skechers Shape-Ups success story started to appear.

 It turns out, the studies Skechers referenced were small, methodologically weak, and in some cases, conducted by individuals with ties to the company.
 One study cited in advertisements was done by a chiropractor who had a financial relationship with Skechers.
 The results were never peer-reviewed or published in reputable medical journals.